What is cryptocurrency?

 Is cryptocurrency a scam?

 Cryptocurrencies are the Wild West of investing and speculation.
 It is vital to work with a virtual currency platform that is reputable and – ideally – regulated.
 Thankfully, in 2020, there has been ample time for reputable cryptocurrency exchanges to develop.
 Perhaps the most well known, respected, and trusted is Coinbase.
 Other notable and trustworthy crypto exchanges are Bitstamp, Kraken, Binance, and Bittrex.
 But don’t take just our word for it!
 Do your due diligence and make that regular habit when it involves cryptocurrencies!

 Bitcoin mining scams

 Mining is how cryptocurrencies like Bitcoin are created, a process known as Proof of Work.
 Mining requires significant computational power to complete highly sophisticated algorithms to record transactions on the distributed ledger.
 When ‘blocks’ are mined and added to the ‘chain,’ the miner is rewarded with Bitcoin.
-Because mining requires time, resources, power, and infrastructure, many scams seek individuals to ‘invest’ in mining projects, a form of passive income.
+Because mining requires time, resources, power, and infrastructure, many cryptocurrency investment scams seek individuals to ‘invest’ in mining projects, a form of passive income.
 Thankfully, this scam is less common with the advent of 3rd generation blockchains like Cardano that use a staking system versus mining – no massive power or infrastructure requirements and allows individuals the opportunity to make passive income much easier than with the legacy mining processes.

 Bitcoin wallet scams